buzz/devilspy/README.md

 unfortunately is unmaintained.

-The idea is to automate actions on windows, like *Always have my browser on workspace 3* and *The IRC client I want to have maximized*, and so on.
+The idea is to automate actions on windows, like *Always have my browser on workspace 3* and *The IRC client I want to be maximized*, and so on.
 To achieve this every new window that is created will be tested against a set of rules.
 If one rule matches a number of custom actions are performed.